Wednesday, 18 December 2024

 RadioMaster Pocket: a fine little EdgeTX / ELRS / MPM transmitter!

 What's this dinky transmitter on my desk?
-It's the Pocket - the smallest in a series of compact transmitters from RadioMaster!
-It fits in a pouch, comes with a choice of modules (ELRS or CC2500 MPM) and is very keenly priced.
+It's the Pocket - the smallest in a series of compact transmitters from RadioMaster.
+It comes with a choice of modules (ELRS or CC2500 MPM) and is very keenly priced.
+Oh, and it's stored in a little pouch!

 Read on and find out if the Pocket is for you...